MicrosoftDocs/learn/learn-pr/advocates/create-java-webapp-to-app-service-linux/includes/5-exercise-create-primefaces-app.md

 ## Exercise Create Todo web app with PrimeFaces

-In order to create a Todo Web Application, we will create the PrimeFaces Web Page in XHTML file.
-After that, we will create the DataModel class.
-In the DataModel class, we will define id, category, name and complete field.
+In order to create a Todo Web Application, we will create the `PrimeFaces Web Page` in XHTML file.
+After that, we will create the `DataModel class`.
+In the DataModel class, we will define `id`, `category`, `name` and `complete` field.
 And individual Todo item has these attributes.
-Then we will create DAO class which is used to store the data of Todo Items and update Items.
-Finally we will create the Controller class which is used as a Backing Bean of PrimeFaces Web Page.
+Then we will create `DAO class` which is used to store the data of Todo Items and update Items.
+Finally we will create the `Controller class` which is used as a Backing Bean of PrimeFaces Web Page.
 In this class, we will implement the binding field of the PrimeFaces web page and also implement the operation which user pushed the button.

 ### Creating a JSF Web Page